 Therefore gestational age in IVF, and by virtue in surrogacy, begins accumulating well before transfer.
 The nature of IVF allows for more specific date stamping.
-In these instances the exact date of ovulation, fertilization, and conception are known.
+In these instances, the exact date of ovulation, fertilization, and conception are known.
 This adds up to a clearer picture of gestational age.

-At the close of the two-week wait between transfer and beta pregnancy test, you could be up to 5 weeks pregnant, depending on the age of your blast at transfer.
+At the close of the two-week wait between transfer and beta pregnancy test, you could be up to 5 weeks pregnant, depending on the age of your embryo at transfer.
 An exact gestational age and estimated due date will be determined at the first ultrasound based on the size of the gestational sac and the fetus inside.

 Multiple pregnancies are more common in IVF.
 These pregnancies are often delivered before 40 weeks gestation.